 Another senseless shooting and more loss of lives.
-We’ve said it before, and we now say it again: our hearts go out to the families, friends and communities of El Paso and Dayton.
+We’ve said it before and we will say it again, our hearts go out to the families in the community of Uvalde.

 Things might seem kind of awful lately.